microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-08.md

 You will find sample apps in [this repo](https://github.com/erjosito/arc-k8s-test/), including a deployment with the web and api containers we have used in previous exercises ([this](https://github.com/erjosito/arc-k8s-test/blob/master/sqlapi/fullapp.yaml)).
 Note that in that repo there is a secret stored, and that is **very bad** practice.
 There are ways of using gitops with secrets, but those have been left out of scope for this challenge for simplicity reasons.
 If you would like including this aspect, you can look at two options:

-- Using integration with a secret store such as Azure Key Vault: configure AKV integration in your cluster and store the secret there instead of in the git repo
+- Using integration with a secret store such as Azure Key Vault: configure Azure Key Vault integration in your cluster and store the secret there instead of in the git repo
 - Using [Sealed Secrets](https://www.weave.works/blog/storing-secure-sealed-secrets-using-gitops)

 If you are using a PaaS database to test, do not forget to add the IP address of your cluster.